 Furthermore, a clogged gutter provides the pests with safety and shelter.
 When they build a nest in a gutter, there are fewer directions from which a predator can attack.
 They feel safe and secure in their new home.

 Minimize the risk of a pest infestation by keeping the gutters clean.
-As these pests can do damage to a home, the sooner the problem is resolved, the safer the home will be for both the structure and the residents.
+As these pests can damage a home, the sooner the problem is resolved, the safer the home will be for both the structure and the residents.

 Fire Hazard